 - Preparation of freedom to operate opinions;

-- Rendering opinions regarding patentability and patent infringement;
+- Rendering opinions regarding patentability;

 Prior to joining Winstead, Frank was a technical specialist at a Chicago law firm, where he assisted attorneys with the evaluation and management of various patent litigation cases in different technological areas, including pharmaceuticals, bio-therapeutics, medical devices, and mechanical devices.
 Frank also began his legal studies in Chicago.
 Prior to that, Frank worked on the development of a novel protein labeling method as a graduate student at the University of Texas Southwestern Medical Center in Dallas.